 We are on a mission to change lives by improving health and wellbeing using the power of physical activity, sport and education.
-To support this we launched ‘Operation Active Hampshire’ for the 2020/21 academic year, now extended into 2021/22.
-The project will invest in over 2,000 hours of physical education and school sport delivery, supporting over 60 schools and engaging over 50,000 children.
+To support this we launched ‘Operation Active Hampshire’, a project that will invest in over 10,000 hours of physical education and school sport delivery by 2025, engaging over 25,000 children.

 As a proud Social Enterprise we exist to benefit and add value to our communities, to achieve this our legal constitution states we must reinvest any profits we make.
 In this time of need to support children back into school and turn the tide on months of inactivity we have decided to allocate our investment into this key initiative.